-Plagiarism as described in the University's Academic Integrity Policy is as follows: "Plagiarism: Plagiarism is the use of another person's words, ideas, or results without giving that person appropriate credit.
-To avoid plagiarism, every direct quotation must be identified by quotation marks or appropriate indentation and both direct quotation and paraphrasing must be cited properly according to the accepted format for the particular discipline or as required by the instructor in a course.
-Some common examples of plagiarism are:

-- -Copying word for word (i.e. quoting directly) from an oral, printed, or electronic source without proper attribution. - Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if they were one's own. - Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement. - Incorporating into one's work graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other nontextual material from other sources without proper attribution".
+"Plagiarism: Plagiarism is the use of another person's words, ideas, images, or results, no matter the form or media, without giving that person appropriate credit.
+To avoid plagiarism, a student must identify every direct quotation using quotation marks or appropriate indentation and cite both direct quotation and paraphrasing properly according to the accepted format for the particular discipline or as required by the instructor in a course.
+Some common examples of plagiarism are: Copying word for word (i.e. quoting directly) from an oral, printed, or electronic source without proper attribution: Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if they were one's own, regardless of the nature of the assignment; Incorporating into one's work graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other non-textual material from other sources, regardless of format, without proper attribution."